Saketspradhan/Saketspradhan/README.md

 - 🌱 I’m currently learning **Math/Controls for Robotics, ROS2, and GoLang.**

-- 👯 I’m looking to collaborate on my project [Stock-Market-Analysis-System](https://github.com/Saketspradhan/Stock-Market-Analysis-System)
+- 👯 I’m looking to collaborate on my project [Virtual talking Avatars](https://github.com/Saketspradhan/SadTalker)

 - 🤝 I’m looking for help with [Autonomous Vehicle Steering](https://github.com/Saketspradhan/Autonomous-Vehicle-Steering-using-YOLO-4)

-- 💬 Ask me about **TensorFlow, OpenCV, and Deep Learning.**
+- 💬 Ask me about **OpenCV, TensorFlow, and Deep Learning.**

 - 📫 You can reach me at **saketp@umich.edu or saket.pradhan@invideo.io**